 - Because infection is spread by fluids from the airways (respiratory secretions), infection rates are higher in crowded situations.

-A sandpaper-like rash of 1–2 mm, red bumps, which merge together, starting on the neck, and then move to the trunk and finally to the arms and legs (extremities).
-The rash of scarlet fever can be slightly itchy.
-If it develops on body creases (armpits, elbow folds), red streaks may appear.
+Scarlet fever is accompanied by a sandpaper-like rash of 1–2 mm red bumps, which merge together, starting on the neck, then moving to the trunk, and finally to the arms and legs (extremities).
+It is sometimes a bit itchy.
+If scarlet fever develops on body creases (armpits, elbow folds), red streaks may appear.

-Fever, chills, body aches, nausea, vomiting, and loss of appetite may occur with scarlet fever.
+Fever, chills, body aches, nausea, vomiting, and loss of appetite may occur.

-With scarlet fever, it is difficult to avoid infection of others in the household who are not immune to the infection.
+It is difficult to avoid infection of others who are not immune in the household.
 However, you might try to:

 - Keep eating and clothing items used by an ill child away from other people, and wash them in hot soapy water.